 Dr. Cheema is WCM-Q’s manager for the Global Education in Medicine Exchange and Health Professions (GEMx) program, administered by the Educational Commission for Foreign Medical Graduates (ECFMG).
 She serves on or has served on many Qatari government/medical school committees.
 She supervises the Global Health Education and Research Program, which provides unique experiential learning and research opportunities to WCM-Q medical students at Weill Bugando in Tanzania.

 Dr. Cheema collaborates with private and government institutions on programmatic activities aimed at promoting health awareness, disease prevention and self-care in the State of Qatar.
 Her research interests are multidisciplinary with an emphasis on population health and the non-communicable disease paradigm particularly in the areas of obesity, diabetes and the epidemiology of road traffic crashes and injuries.
-Some ongoing projects that she is currently involved in include looking at the epidemiologic and genomic aspects of obesity, assessing diabetes risk in adolescents, the effects of smoking on diabetes and its progression.
+Some ongoing projects that she is currently involved in include looking at the epidemiologic and genomic aspects of obesity, assessing diabetes risk in adolescents, and the effects of smoking on diabetes and its progression.

 - Mamtani R, Cheema S, SheikhJ, et al. Int J Public Health (2016).
 Cancer risk in waterpipe smokers: a meta-analysis. doi:10.1007/s00038-016-0856-2.